An inverse result for Wang's theorem on extremal trees: Validity of Algorithm 1

-Thus, we conclude that while $T$ is being constructed in accordance with the construction scheme $C$, the vertices must be added in such a way their degrees yield a non-increasing sequence, with each vertex after the first being connected to a pre-existing available vertex with the greatest possible degree.
-However, this is precisely how the construction algorithm described in Theorem \ref{main_theorem} works.
-Hence, it promptly follows that $T$ must indeed be isomorphic to at least one tree from $\mathcal{T}_D^*$. \end{proof}
+Thus, we conclude that while $T$ is being constructed in accordance with the scheme $C$, the vertices must be added in such a way their degrees yield a non-increasing sequence, with each vertex after the first being connected to a pre-existing SPA vertex.
+However, this is precisely how Algorithm 1 works, hence it promptly follows that $T$ must indeed be constructible by Algorithm 1. \end{proof}

-We are now finally in position to put all the pieces of the puzzle together and complete the proof of Theorem \ref{main_theorem}.
+We are now finally in position to put all the pieces of the puzzle together and complete the proof of the validity of Algorithm 1.